brainhackorg/brainhack_cloud/content/en/tutorials/neurodesk.md

 ## Overview

-This section describes how to setup a Neurodesk instance on the cloud
+This section describes how to setup a Neurodesk instance on the cloud.
+Neurodesk provides a containerised data analysis environment to facilitate reproducible analysis of neuroimaging data.
+Software included can be found here: https://www.neurodesk.org/applications/

 ## Create a new VM